paulocardoso/minirepo/README.md

 # QuickStart with Mini Repo Server and Docker

-Here is how to get a single node Couchbase Server cluster running on Docker containers:
+Here is how to get a single node Minirepo Server cluster running on Docker containers:

 Step - 1 : Run Minirepo Server docker container